Get fit, have fun and join a community!

 Our competitive edge - the coaches!

-Kerrie has represented Victoria in the National Championships 3 times and also paddled in competitions in China.
 In the 2015-16 season, Kerrie was awarded the “Dragon Boat Victoria Coaching Achievement Award” in recognition of the team’s improved competitive status.
+In 2023 Kerrie coached the Senior C Women’s team to Gold at the Nationals and won 2 Gold and 2 Silver medal in the 2023 World Championships.

 Nic Guala